osg-htc/docs/docs/other/gsissh.md

 ### Users and Groups

-The RPM installation will try to create the `gsisshd` user and group and the `/var/empty/gsisshd` directory with the correct ownership if they are not present.
+The RPM installation will create the `gsisshd` user and group and the `/var/empty/gsisshd` directory with the correct ownership if they are not present.
 If you are using a configuration management system or ROCKS, you should make sure that these users and groups are created before installing the RPMs to avoid potential issues.
 The gsisshd user should have an empty home directory.